 Alternatives: ProWritingAid, LanguageTool, Sapling

 Canva is a great multipurpose online design tool.
 It’s often thought of as an alternative to PowerPoint, but in reality, it’s so much more than that.
-With Canva, you can design anything you want, from logos to business cards.
+With Canva, you can design anything you want, from logos to business cards, or even charts.
+Although, if you want to create dynamic charts, it’s best to use a WordPress tables plugin.
 You can handle any design work required for your blog.
 It’s incredibly useful, especially in the beginning when you don’t exactly have mounds of cash pouring in.

 Everything is highly customizable, but if you want to make things easy instead of interesting, you can always choose a template and do the bare minimum.
 Whatever suits you.